 - a.
-Amendments to these By-laws can only be made by approval of the Board. - All Accredited Practitioners will be bound by amendments to the By-laws from the date of approval of the amendments by the Board, even if Accreditation was obtained prior to the amendments being made.
-If amendments are to have retrospective application, this must be specifically stated by the Board. - c.
-The Board may approve any annexures that accompany these By-laws, and amendments that may be made from time to time to those annexures, and the annexures once approved by the Board are integrated with and form part of the By-laws.
+Amendments to these By-laws can only be made by approval of the Medical Advisory Committee and ratified by the Board. - b.
+All Accredited Practitioners will be bound by amendments to the By-laws from the date of approval of the amendments by the Medical Advisory Committee, even if Accreditation was obtained prior to the amendments being made.
+If amendments are to have retrospective application, this must be specifically stated by the Medical Advisory Committee. - c.
+The Medical Advisory Committee may approve any annexures that accompany these By-laws, and amendments that may be made from time to time to those annexures, and the annexures once approved by the Board are integrated with and form part of the By-laws.
 The documents contained in the annexures must be utilised and are intended to create consistency in the application of the processes for Accreditation and granting of Scope of Practice. - d.
-The Board may approve forms, terms of reference and policies and procedures that are created pursuant to these By-laws or to provide greater detail and guidance in relation to implementation of aspects of these By-laws.
+The Medical Advisory Committee may approve forms, terms of reference and policies and procedures that are created pursuant to these By-laws or to provide greater detail and guidance in relation to implementation of aspects of these By-laws.